 KFA’s 20th Anniversary Lecture – Thu 22 February 2018.
-Delivered by Maria Myers AC – Clemenger BBDO Auditorium NGV Melbourne 6.00pm for 6.15pm start.
-Free
+Delivered by Maria Myers AC – Clemenger BBDO Auditorium NGV International Melbourne 6.00pm for 6.15pm start.
+Admission $10.

 Setting the record down.
 Setting the record straight.
 Which way the future?

 Australia’s unknown historic treasure, Kimberley rock art, has become the focus of major research by Australia’s leading archaeologists and scientists.
-Two multi-million dollar research projects involving 40+ researchers from all over the world and Traditional Owners are collaborating on archaeological surveys; and a pioneering Rock Art Dating project has the world watching…
+Two multi-million dollar research projects involving 40+ researchers and Traditional Owners are collaborating on archaeological surveys; and a pioneering Rock Art Dating project has the world watching…

 On the occasion of the Kimberley Foundation Australia’s 20th Anniversary and the 10th anniversary of the death of Grahame Walsh, KFA is using its annual public lecture to tell the story of how the relatively unknown historic treasure that is Kimberley rock art has become the focus of major research by Australia’s leading archaeologists and scientists.

 And behind that story is another story waiting to be told.
 It is the colourful, serendipitous story of the Foundation’s history.
 Who were the people involved?
 How did KFA create a model for funding research where the drivers are both the Aboriginal traditional custodians and the general public all seeking to understand and protect the cultural and historic significance of this Indigenous legacy?
 Twenty years on more than 40 KFA-sponsored researchers are in the field working collaborating with Traditional Owners and involving more than a dozen universities and institutions.